 - Maryland uninsured motorist statute: Section 19-509 which is the primary law that governs Maryland law.
 This section rewrites many insurance contracts so there are some provisions of your insurance policy that might not be enforceable against you

-- Single vehicle crashes: What types of these cases lead to viable lawsuits?
+- Single-vehicle crashes: What types of these cases lead to meritorious lawsuits?

 - Hit-and-run and phantom vehicle crashes: Are they covered?
 (Yes.)